 Boutique hotels and guesthouses offer a good intermediary between luxury Provence hotels and simple B&Bs.
 Provence guesthouses are typically packed with local colour and character, offering a personalised service run by local residents.
 This option is best for travellers looking for unique or quirky places to stay, with thoughtful personal touches and a little luxury that won’t break the bank.

-Airbnb in Provence
+Airbnbs in Provence

 For full self-catering autonomy, try renting an apartment or room on Airbnb.
 This budget option is a good choice for families, large groups or those seeking simple accommodation and a base from which to explore the region.